stephendade/aprilmav/README.md

 - ``--source-system`` MAVLink Source system
 - ``--outputFolder``  Save processed images to this folder
 - ``--video``         Output an RTP H264 video to this IP:Port, 0 to disable
 - ``--decimation``    Apriltag decimation.
-Tradeoff against detection speed and accuracy.
+Tradeoff against detection speed and distance.
 - ``--extraOpt``      Optimise detected position better.
 Uses a lot of extra CPU.
-- ``--averaging=N``   Use a moving average of N frames for determining position and velocity.
+- ``--averaging=N``   Use a moving average of N frames for velocity.
+Also reject position, rotation and velocity outliers based on mean and std dev of last N frames.
 - ``--jetson``        Use hardware accelerator (CUDA, VPI) on NVIDIA Jetson
 - ``--tagFamily``     Use this Apriltag family.
 Defaults to ``tagStandard41h12``
 - ``--opencv``        Use OpenCV instead of pyapriltag for decoding.
 Only works for tag family tagStandard31h11